Court of Appeal of Tanzania

 April 2024

-Prosecution failed to prove personation and false swearing beyond reasonable doubt; convictions quashed and fines refunded.
+Prosecution must prove personation and false swearing beyond reasonable doubt, including identity and falsity of the name used.

 29 April 2024